maplegrovetrack/maplegrovetrack.github.io/README.md

-# Nuxt 3 Minimal Starter
+# Maple Grove Track & Field Website

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more for the framework used by this site.

 <br>